Welcome to today's edition of the Rush 24-7 podcast.

 She hasn't the slightest idea what she's doing.

-This was a golden opportunity for the Republican Party to take action yesterday so that at the end of the day, the American people were clamoring for this thing to be shut down, repealed, uh defunded, whatever.
+This was a golden opportunity for the Republican Party to take action yesterday so that at the end of the day, the American people were clamoring for this thing to be shut down, repealed, defunded, whatever.

 This was a teachable moment opportunity yesterday.

-This was an opportunity to expose the ideology of the left, and it was an opportunity at the same time to explain and teach the ideology of us of the right.
+This was an opportunity to expose the ideology of the left, and it was an opportunity at the same time to explain and teach the ideology of us, of the right.

 They didn't do that.